 Studying at Turku UAS Open Studies

-Open Studies are targeted at those
+Open Studies are targeted at those who

 - plan on applying to a higher education institution